|EDSA People Power Revolution 1986|

 Enroute to Camp Aguinaldo

-As I drove my car, I was surprised to see people from all walks of life going on the same route.
-Some were students walking in groups, some were residents from nearby subdivisions in their cars, the nuns and priests came in bus loads with rosaries in their hands, and many were just ordinary people and bystanders who were there to make themselves be counted.
+As I drove my car, I was surprised to see people from all walks of life going the same route.
+Some were students walking in groups, some were residents from nearby subdivisions in their cars, the nuns and priests came in busloads with rosaries in their hands, and many were just ordinary people and bystanders who were there to make themselves be counted.

 I got startled when I saw military tanks going the same route.
-I got scared, and decided to park my car at the side street, and walk with the group of religious people.
-My thoughts then, was that, they will be the last group to be bomb if things get nasty.
-Upon nearing the gates of the military camp, I got scared out of my wits when I saw nuns and priests doing a human barricade between the camp gates and the military tanks.
+I got scared and decided to park my car on the side street and walk with the group of religious people.
+My thoughts then, was that they will be the last group to be bombed if things get nasty.
+Upon nearing the gates of the military camp, I got scared out of my wits when several nuns and priests barricaded the tanks entering Camp Crame.

-It was a highly tense situation, until I saw nuns giving flowers to the soldiers.
+It was a highly tense situation until I saw several women giving flowers to the soldiers.
 I did not know what was to happen next.
 The nuns and priests were headstrong and did not move an inch.
-A few minutes later, the barricade swelled with more people, and everything was on a standstill.
+A few minutes later, the barricade swelled with more people, and everything was at a standstill.
 I felt then, that whoever blinks first, will die.
 To compound the tense situation, we heard attack helicopters flying up above, circling around us.

 And I was there when it happened.